alyssabird/etheal-contracts/audit/sales-process.md

 ## Normal sales
 Contract: [EthealNormalSales.sol](https://github.com/BlockchainLabsNZ/etheal-contracts/blob/master/contracts/EthealNormalSale.sol)

-The contract regulate the Sale period and allow user to buy tokens.
+The contract regulates the Sale period and allows users to buy tokens.
-There is limitation: customers can buy tokens only if the amount of ETH to contribute doesn't exceed the allowed treshold, otherwise the transaction will be reverted.
+There is a limitation: customers can buy tokens only if the amount of ETH to contribute doesn't exceed the allowed threshold (depending on whether you are whitelisted or not), otherwise the transaction will be reverted.

-It is not a bad idea to check how far you are from the cap with Etheal website before buying token – to avoid gas spending in case if hard cap will be reached.

 ### Important Functions

   - **depositETH**
-<br>This function is called automatically from deposit contract when whitelisted investor makes new contribution.
+<br>This function is called automatically from deposit contract when whitelisted investor makes a new contribution.
 It calls the `handleContribution()` function.

   - **buyTokens**
-<br>Can be called by anyone, but only whitelisted investors can contribute more than treshold amount (1 Ether for the moment of audit).
-It forwards call to the `handlePayment()` function.
+<br>Can be called by anyone, but only whitelisted investors can contribute more than threshold amount (1 Ether).
+It forwards the call to the `handlePayment()` function.

   - **handlePayment**
-<br>It forwards call the `handleContribution ()` function (which check the if contribution doesn't reach the soft cap and exchange it for HEAL tokens) and refunds the exceeded ETH amount back to investor.
+<br>It forwards the call to the `handleContribution ()` function (which will check if the contribution doesn't reach the soft cap and exchange it for HEAL tokens) and refunds the exceeded ETH amount back to investor.

   - **handleContribution**
 <br>The functions checks if:
-	  - the requested amount to contribute is less than available supply,
+	  - the requested amount to contribute is less than the available supply,
 	  - the hard cap is not reached (if so - no contribution is possible),
 	  - the soft cap is not reached (is so - it starts timer before the Sale is over).